SzokeMark-Andor/sparc-rcf-artifact/README.md

   - `sparc_rar_nmf_robust_groups.csv`
     For each NMF configuration (number of components, bins, random seed, dominance threshold) and for each group (`comp1_dom`, `comp2_dom`, `comp3_dom`, `mixed`, `all`), this file stores:
     - number of galaxies and points,
-    - best-fitting \(g^\dagger\) and its 1σ interval,
+    - best-fitting `g_dagger` and its 1σ interval,
     - intrinsic scatter in log10 space,
     - residual summary statistics.

   - `sparc_rar_nmf_robust_pairs.csv`
-    For each configuration, records whether the 1σ confidence intervals in \(g^\dagger\) are non-overlapping between pairs of groups.
+    For each configuration, records whether the 1σ confidence intervals in `g_dagger` are non-overlapping between pairs of groups.
 This is used to flag configurations where a group prefers a statistically distinct acceleration scale.

 - **Baseline configuration outputs (k = 3 components)**
   These files correspond to a baseline NMF setup (3 components, fixed binning and dominance threshold) and are intended for direct use in a manuscript: